abpio/abp-commercial-docs/en/modules/gdpr.md

 #### Event Handlers

-- ##### GdprUserDataEventHandler
+##### GdprUserDataEventHandler

-  - Triggered by the personal data providers in the application.
-Saves the collected data to database.
+Triggered by the personal data providers in the application.
+Saves the collected data to the database.

 ### Application layer

 #### Application services

-- `GdprRequestAppService`
+* `GdprRequestAppService` (implements `IGdprRequestAppService`): Implements the use cases of the personal data page.

 ### Database providers